 FORS 6257.
 Medicolegal Death Investigation.
 3 Credits.

 Medical, scientific, sociological, and legal methodologies applied to forensic investigations.
 Aspects of death scene analysis by a medical examiner, including autopsy procedures, unidentified remains, child death investigations, and mass disaster investigations.
-Prerequisite: FORS 6256 and permission of instructor.
 Laboratory fee.
+Prerequisites: FORS 6256 and permission of the instructor.

 FORS 6258.
 The Investigation of Sexual Assault and Other Sex Crimes.
 3 Credits.

 This course integrates medical, psychological, sociological and legal information for investigators and professionals involved in the field of sex crime investigation.
 Special emphasis is placed on the application of research-supported data to situations involving the sexual exploitation and victimization of adults.

 FORS 6291.
 Computer Forensics III: Advanced Techniques.
 3 Credits.

 Further examination of methods and techniques used to conduct and report high-technology crime investigations.
 Open only to students enrolled in the department or by approval of the program director.
 Laboratory fee.
 Prerequisite: FORS 6278.

 FORS 6292.
 Graduate Seminar.
 1 Credit.

 Students in designated forensic sciences degree programs must register for this course in their first semester and again after completion of the required independent research project.